Aquatic Gardens-Hopkins Creek Stormwater Improvements

 Phase I - Enlarging the box culvert at Aquatic Drive at the shopping center and improving hydraulics in the ditch between Atlantic Boulevard and Cavalla Drive.
 The City now has a $1.5 million contract for construction funding via FEMA after waiting for several years for this critical piece of project funding to be approved.

-Due to recent substantial increases in construction costs, the City requested an additional $500,000 state appropriation to augment the $300,000 state appropriation we have already received.
-If this request is approved, these funds will be available after July 1.
-The plan is to put Phase I out to bid for construction shortly after July 1 with construction commencing late summer/early fall.
+Due to recent substantial increases in construction costs, the City requested and received an additional $500,000 state appropriation in 2023 to augment the $300,000 state appropriation the City previously The plan is to put Phase I out to bid for construction on Aug.
+28, 2023, with construction commencing in the fall.

 Phase II – Enlarging the box culvert on Cutlass Drive and improving the capacity of the drainage ditch in the Cutlass Drive area.
 FEMA has approved funding for the design of this project.
 As soon as a contract is signed, we will procure engineering design services and initiate the design.
 After the design is completed, we will request construction funding from FEMA to augment the $500,000 state allocation we already have allocated to this project.